code-poel/cloudflare-sse-datastar/README.md

 ## Implementation Details

 ### HTML Minification
 All HTML fragments are automatically minified before being sent to the client.
-This reduces bandwidth usage and improves performance.
-The minification process:
+The minification process attempts to:
-- Removes unnecessary whitespace
+- Remove unnecessary whitespace
-- Preserves essential whitespace in text content
+- Preserve essential whitespace in text content
-- Maintains HTML structure and functionality
+- Maintain HTML structure and functionality

-### CORS Support
-The router includes built-in CORS support, allowing cross-origin requests.
-This is essential for:
-- Development environments
-- Cross-domain API access
-- Integration with different frontend applications

 ### Custom Event Types
 While we provide factory functions for common event types, you can create custom events by implementing the `Event` interface: